Employment at High Tech High

 - High Tech High is an at-will employer

 Once we receive your application, if we are interested in following up for an initial twenty minute screening interview, we will contact you.
-We try to provide informationtwenty-minutes in a timely manner.
+We try to provide information in a timely manner.
 However, if you are a teacher of humanities, art, or biology, please understand that we will get many, many applications.
 We may not get in touch with you unless you appear to be a very strong candidate with a strong cover letter.
-If you have difficulty filling out the application, please email: firstname.lastname@example.org.
+If you have difficulty filling out the application, or would like your application submitted for multiple positions, please email: firstname.lastname@example.org.

 Earn a CA Teaching Credential